Biofrontiers-ALMC/qfadd/README.md

 The code contains a class file for a MATLAB object.

-## Simulation

-The simulation code is written in Mathematica.
-The notebook file can be found in the directory "simulation".

 ## Author

 This code was written by Dr. Jian Wei Tay (jian.tay@colorado.edu)